 This post includes affiliate links.

-Pulling the one end of the scarf through the hole makes the scarf stay in position easier and makes the hole scarf more cozy around your neck and of course look very stylish and in trend.
+Pulling the one end of the scarf through the hole makes the loop yarn scarf stay in position easier.
+It also makes the hole scarf more cozy around your neck and of course look very stylish and in trend.

 If you have never tried this yarn before, you should definitely give it a try.
 Although this is not really a crochet pattern, it is a DIY knitting pattern without using any needles.
 You are simply putting loops through loops which creates a knitted pattern in the end.